bbubbush/bbubbush.io/README.md

 Check your *_config.yml* file at line referenced in the build failure email.
 Ensure that:

 >- You are using spaces instead of tabs in the file.
-- You have included a space after the "." for each key/value pair.
+>- You have included a space after the "." for each key/value pair.
-    >Correct example: <code>timezone: Africa/Nairobi</code>
+    Correct example: <code>timezone: Africa/Nairobi</code>
     Build fail example: <code>timezone:Africa/Nairobi</code>
-- You are only using UTF-8 characters.
+>- You are only using UTF-8 characters.
-- You quote any special characters.
+>- You quote any special characters.
-    >Correct example: <code>title: "my awesome site: an adventure in parse errors"</code>
+    Correct example: <code>title: "my awesome site: an adventure in parse errors"</code>
     Build fail example: <code>title: my awesome site: an adventure in parse errors</code>

 ~~이정도 선에서 일단 해결이 되서 여기까지만 작성~~